dowsn/books-agent/README.md

 ## How the Agent Works

-The agent is built with the mcp-agent framework and has access to 2 custom tools plus MCP servers:
+The agent is built with the mcp-agent framework and has access to 3 custom tools plus 1 MCP server:

 **Custom Tools:**
 ```python